killakalle/8anu_Exploration/Capstone_Proposal.md

 ### Problem Statement

 The problem climbers face when first entering a new climbing area is which routes to go for.
 Typically there are a lot more climbs available than anybody can manage to climb in a typical climbing vacation.
 And not all climbs are worthwhile of doing (e.g. boring route, dangerous to climb, lot of dirt and vegetation, etc.).
 For any particular climber it would be very interesting to have a list of the best routes in each area.
 Ideally sorted by attractiveness and matched with the climbers skill level.

-So we are looking at a **ranking** or **recommendation problem**.
+Hence the structure of the problem is that of **Ranking problem** or more precise a **Collaborative Filtering problem**, where we try to suggest climbs based on a climber's similarity to other climbers.
+During model exploration we may apply both supervised (k-nearest neighbor) as well as unsupervised (k-means) algorithms.

 Since not all climbers enjoy the same type of climbing, such a list of attractive climbs would ideally be tailored to every individual climber.
 Such a system of personal recommendation does not exist so far.

+Input to the problem will be

+* list of users (climbers)
+* list of climbs (ascents)
+* list of user ratings per climb

+As an output we expect to get

+* list of top n recommendations per user (climber)

+A note on collaborative filtering vs content based filtering.
+In our case content based filterin is not considered, because there is very limited information on the routes itself.
+This could have been different, had there been more route information such as rock type, height, climbing style, indicator for polishedness, etc.

 ### Datasets and Inputs